THE STRUCTURE AND FUNCTION OF NEURONS

 Relay neurons are found between sensory input and motor output/response.
 Relay neurons are found in the brain and spinal cord and allow sensory and motor neurons to communicate.

 As you can see from the diagrams above, all three neurons consist of similar parts.
 The dendrites receive signals from other neurons or sensory receptor cells.
 The dendrites are typically connected to the cell body, which is often referred to as the ‘control centre’ of the neuron, as it contains the nucleus.
 The axon is a long, slender fibre that carries nerve impulses, as an electrical signal known as an action potential, away from the cell body towards the axon terminals, where the neuron ends.
 Most axons are surrounded by a myelin sheath (except for relay neurons) which insulates the axon so that the electrical impulses travel faster along the axon.
-The axon terminal connects the neuron to other neurons (or directly to organs), using a process called synaptic transmission.
+The axon terminal connects the neuron to other neurons (or directly to organs) via synaptic transmission.

 EXCITATION AND INHIBITION